This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Soak or saturate the paint-stained area completely using Isopropyl alcohol, do not be shy with the amount of alcohol you use

-- By using a flat object, a coin or even your fingernail try to scrape or lift off the paint from your garment.
-When scraping, try to move in the direction of the weave of the fabric using back and forth movements.
-See if you can remove as much paint as possible before you proceed onto the next step
+- By using a flat object, a coin, a butter knife, or even your fingernail try to scrape or lift off the paint from your garment.
+When scraping, try to move in the direction of the weave of the fabric using back-and-forth movements.
+See if you can remove as much paint as possible before you proceed to the next step

 - Place your garment into the washing machine and set it to the correct cycle meant for that type of material.
 Add your usual type of detergent and wash the garment for the full cycle and hopefully, it will successfully remove the paint stain